-- 11.1 RSE, Relationships Education and Health Education will be delivered equally to both genders, normally in mixed classes.
-There are, however, certain topics that may be delivered in single sex groupings e.g. menstruation and personal hygiene. - 11.2 The Trust has a commitment to ensure that RSE, Relationships Education and Health Education is relevant to all pupils and is taught in a way that is age and stage appropriate.
-Pupils are encouraged to openly and freely discuss diversity of personal, social and sexual preferences.
+Relationships Education, RSE, and Health Education will be delivered equally to both genders, normally in mixed classes.
+There are, however, certain topics that may be delivered in single sex groupings e.g. menstruation and personal hygiene.

+The Trust has a commitment to ensure that Relationships Education, RSE and Health Education is relevant to all students and is taught in a way that is age and stage appropriate.
+Students are encouraged to openly and freely discuss diversity of personal, social and sexual preferences.
 Prejudiced views will be challenged, and equality promoted.
 Any bullying that relates to sexual behaviour or perceived sexual orientation will be dealt with swiftly and seriously in accordance with the Trust's behaviour policy.